vroncevic/perl_util/README.md

-perl-util (Perl scripts)
+perl-util (Perl scripts).
 ================================================================================
-The README is used to introduce the modules and provide instructions on how to install the modules, any machine dependencies it may have (for example C compilers and installed libraries) and any other information that should be provided before the modules are installed.
+The README is used to introduce the modules and provide instructions on how to install the modules, any machine dependencies it may have and any other information that should be provided before the modules are installed.

 A README file is required for CPAN modules since CPAN extracts the README file from a module distribution so that people browsing the